All right, News Roundup Information Overload Hour this Friday.

 So there's no way to say that.

-So it stands to reason that a large number of these people uh have COVID that they're bringing into the United States.
+So it stands to reason that a large number of these people have COVID that they're bringing into the United States.

 He's absolutely correct.

-It is unsustainable, yet he's the only secretary that I've ever seen come to the border and not have solutions or programs or policies that he's going to put in place to address this issue.
+Yet he's the only secretary that I've ever seen come to the border and not have solutions or programs or policies that he's going to put in place to address this issue.

 So how is that?

-This j doesn't make sense.
+This doesn't make sense.

-And if the mainstream media was honest, they would fact check him and they would take him to task for what he's saying because he's lying to the American public and he's misleading them.
+And if the mainstream media was honest, they would fact-check him and they would take him to task for what he's saying because he's lying to the American public and he's misleading them.

 You're kidding.

-Um I can only hope.
+I don't only hope.

-They're not highlighting and focusing on what's what's been going on, the high rate of COVID positivity, the overcrowded cages.
+They're not highlighting and focusing on what's been going on, the high rate of COVID positivity, the overcrowded cages.

 I don't think anybody else is showing any of this.

-Biden wants to require federal employees, including our brave military service members to get vaccinated.
+Biden wants to require federal employees, including our brave military service members, to get vaccinated.

-The administration is calling on schools to require kids to wear dirty masks all day, but undocumented immigrants who test positive for COVID are being released across in cities across the country.
+But undocumented immigrants who test positive for COVID are being released in cities across the country.

-Every American Democrat or Republican should be outraged by this administration's lack of will to secure a border and enforce the rule of law.
+Every American, Democrat or Republican, should be outraged by this administration's lack of will to secure a border and enforce the rule of law.

-Now you're for you were born in Mexico.
+Now, you were born in Mexico.

 You became a naturalized citizen after moving to Southern California.

-I uh it's sad in San Diego, for example.
+It's sad in San Diego, for example.

 It's sad if I was on that side of the border, I'd want to come here too.

-Now we do have a process though to do it and do it legally.
+Now, we do have a process, though, to do it and do it legally.

 That's exactly right, Sean.